manxlr/AndroidImageResizer/README.md

 # 🎨 Android Image Resizer

-A simple and modern **Android Image Resizer** built with **Python** and **Tkinter**.
+A simple and modern **Android Image Resizer** app built with **Python** and **Tkinter**.
 This lightweight application allows developers to resize images to predefined Android development sizes with a user-friendly interface.

 **Android Image Resizer** streamlines the process of creating images for various Android screen densities, ensuring that developers can focus on building great apps without worrying about manual image resizing.